shopware/docs/concepts/commerce/README.md

 # Commerce

-At core, Shopware is a **commerce platform**.
+At core, Shopware is an **ecommerce platform**.
 If you want to understand the commerce-related concepts of our software, make sure to go here.

 {% hint style="info" %}
 The **Concepts** section does not contain code examples, instead we focus on conveying the concepts and ideas behind the software.
 If you want more guided, step-by-step tutorials, please head to the [**Guides**](../../guides/installation/) section.